Decode trellis-coded modulation data, modulated using PSK method

 If the convolutional encoder described by the trellis structure represents a rate k/n code, then the M-PSK TCM Decoder block's output is a binary column vector whose length is k times the vector length of the input signal.

 The block has three possible methods for transitioning between successive frames.
 The Operation mode parameter controls which method the block uses.
 This parameter also affects the range of possible values for the Traceback depth parameter, D.

-This port receives an integer scalar signal.
-Whenever the value at
+receives an integer scalar signal.
+Whenever the value at the